matfgaj/Project-RestaurantTableReservation/README.md

 Go here https://matfgaj.github.io/Project-RestaurantTableReservation/

-To go into reservation app, you need to click top right corner button.
+To go into reservation app, you need to CLICK TOP RIGHT CORNER BUTTON.
 To log in data below.

 USE MAIL : example@mail.pl  PASSWORD : Password1